-The primary drive towards S1000D is the advantage of a common standard across the military, its supply chain, aerospace and even the industrial sector that promotes content sharing.
-Some of the specific advantages of S1000D are to be able to quickly and easily:
+The business advantages of moving to S1000D structured content are considerable.
+S1000D brings the advantage of a common standard across the military, its supply chain, aerospace and the industrial sector that promotes content sharing.
+The core advantages of S1000D are to be able to quickly and easily:

 - Reassemble content